Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

 - A bone biopsy is generally carried out when the x-rays come back without the classic signs of bone cancer.
 A specialist may be consulted to examine the x-rays, but if the x-ray appears abnormal but without clear-cut signs, a biopsy may help confirm or rule out bone cancer.
 According to Daniel A. Degner, a board-certified veterinary surgeon, a biopsy is overall pretty accurate in diagnosing bone cancer in dogs.
 It's estimated that a bone biopsy can be 90 percent accurate.
 A bone biopsy may be performed if you live in an area where Valley Fever, histoplasmosis, or blastomycosis is present as a bone biopsy may differentiate these fungal conditions from bone cancer as they tend to appear quite similar on x-rays.
 These fungal infections can be treated with medications.
 In this case, a bone biopsy can prevent an unnecessary amputation.
 Finally, a bone biopsy may be done when dog owners aren't sure whether they want to treat bone cancer at all and want a confirmed diagnosis to help them decide how they'll proceed.

 What happens during a dog bone biopsy and how much may it cost?
 We will see in the next paragraphs.

-What Happens During a Dog Bone Biopsy and How Much Does it Cost?
+What Happens During a Dog Bone Biopsy?

 However, as mentioned, in the case of questionable results, a bone biopsy can help provide clear results to rule out bone infections and help differentiate it from a fungal infection.
 Also, as seen in the video below, it may be helpful in the case of a dog who despite showing signs of cancer on x-rays isn't clinically showing typical symptoms of osteosarcoma over time (osteosarcoma tends to quickly cause dogs to deteriorate causing strong pain, pathological fractures and when it progresses, signs of spread to the lungs).